oroinc/documentation/commerce/user_guide/consents/index.rst

 By default, consents are disabled in OroCommerce.

-To enable and configure consents in the OroCommerce, take the following steps:
+To enable and configure consents in OroCommerce, take the following steps:

 * Enable consents in the :ref:`system configuration <configuration--guide--commerce--configuration--consents>`.
 * Create a :ref:`landing page <user-guide--consents--add>` with the text of the consent, and add it as a content variant of a content tree node.